cal-itp/eligibility-server/terraform/README.md

 ## Access restrictions

 We restrict which IP addresses that can access the app service by using a Web Application Firewall (WAF) configured on a Front Door.
-There is an exception for the `/healthcheck` path, which can be accessed by any IP address.
+There is an exception for the `/healthcheck` and `/static` paths, which can be accessed by any IP address.

 The app service itself gives access only to our Front Door and to Azure availability tests.